 Fall and Spring Semesters: From the first day through the end of the first week of regular classes, students do not need permission to add open courses.
 Anytime during the second week of classes, the instructor's signature is needed to add an open course.
 To add an open course on or after the third week of classes, signatures are required from both the instructor and the dean.

-Eight-Week and Summer Sessions: To add a course on the second day of class, an instructor's signature is required.
-Beginning the second week of class, both instructor and dean permission is required.
-A Late Registration Fee may apply.
+Eight-Week and Summer Sessions: To add a course on the second day of the session, instructor's permission is required.
+Beginning the second week of the session, both instructor and dean permission is required.